What Is Bushfire Risk?

 Victoria's bushfire risk profile tells a story of how bushfire risk changes over time, based on bushfire history and our fuel management activities.

-In 2002, bushfire risk in Victoria was almost 90 percent.
+In 2002, bushfire risk in Victoria was over 80 percent.
 Following a decade of drought and fire which included the 1.5 million hectare Alpine fires in 2002-2003, the 1.0 million hectare Great Divide fires in 2006-07 and the 0.5 million hectare 2009 Black Saturday fires, bushfire risk fell to below 60 percent in 2010.
 With the recovery of our forests and parks from the impacts of these fires, and as fuel loads increase, bushfire risk has risen.
-It is now at 65 percent.
-Without effective intervention, it is likely to return to 2002 levels (almost 90%) by 2020.
+It is now at 66 percent.
+Without effective intervention, it is likely to return to 2002 levels (almost 80%) by 2021.

 We use this information to predict how risk will change as a result of our future planned burning and compare the effectiveness of different bushfire management strategies.

 Residual risk profile, Victoria, 1980–2020

 Using Phoenix RapidFire we simulate over 9,000 bushfires across Victoria under conditions of highest fuel in the landscape.